 Senior Director, Policy and Regulatory Affairs

-Brett Johnson serves as CLSA’s Senior Director of Policy and Regulatory Affairs.
+Brett Johnson serves as Senior Director of Policy and Regulatory Affairs for the California Life Sciences Association (CLSA).
 Based in CLSA’s Sacramento office, he is responsible for the development and implementation of legislative and government relations strategies.

 Brett comes to CLSA from the California Medical Association (CMA), where he was Associate Director for Medical and Regulatory Policy.
 At CMA, he focused on policy development and advocacy around the commercial health insurance market, managed care, and California’s implementation of the Affordable Care Act (ACA).
 In his more than four years at CMA, he established himself nationally as an expert on network adequacy and health benefit exchanges and achieved numerous positive changes in regulations for physicians at both the state and federal levels.
 He has written articles on access to care and healthcare reform for a number of provider and legal publications, including American Bar Association Health eSource and California Health Law News.